Guidance on FIFRA 24(c) Registrations

 2. Issue: Are there circumstances under which §24(c) registrations should not be issued?

 Response: §24(c) of FIFRA allows states to amend federally registered products to meet specific local needs.
-Such amendments may take the form of new uses or new use directions which may differ from those on the §3 label.
+Such amendments may take the form of new uses or new use directions that may differ from those on the §3 label.
 However, to the extent that such provisions negate or void provisions of the §3 label in a manner that could raise risk concerns, the use of 24(c) would be inappropriate unless the state has data to demonstrate that the proposed change will not cause unreasonable adverse effects to man or the environment.

 4. Issue: Can states use §24(c) registrations to impose more restrictive measures than are on §3 labels (e.g., reentry intervals, VOC programs, etc.)?
-Can states issue §24(c) registrations which limit the use of a §24(c) product to a subset of the uses on the §3 labels?
+Can states issue §24(c) registrations that limit the use of a §24(c) product to a subset of the uses on the §3 labels?

 6. Issue: Is offering growers a choice of products or a less hazardous formulation (to humans, non-target organisms, or other environmental component) an acceptable justification for a §24(c) registration?